Tasting

 It was all the more surprising that this abundance was hardly reflected in the food served at guesthouses.
 The food was usually tasty, but the countless restaurants typically offered the same or very similar menus.
 Especially in tourist areas, there was little variety in flavor.
 We had the impression that only small amounts of herbs and spices were used, while rice was served in large portions, sometimes even French fries, and that meals had to be prepared quickly.
 As a result, we only occasionally experienced special flavors.
 The food was often spicy to hot but lacked refinement.
 It seemed as if the taste and price expectations of tourists were the main focus.
 An Ayurvedic herbalist we met in a spice garden confirmed this impression.

-Even though we didn’t always find the culinary variety we had hoped for – especially in places where adaptation took precedence over diversity, spices were toned down and dishes simplified to suit tourists – we still gained valuable inspiration and were reminded of some nearly forgotten principles.
-Among them: paying attention to the quality and freshness of ingredients, using as many different components as possible and preparing meals with care.
+Even though we did not find the culinary variety we had hoped for everywhere – especially in places where adaptation took precedence over diversity, spices were toned down, and dishes were simplified to suit tourists’ tastes – we still gained valuable inspiration and were reminded of almost forgotten principles.
+Among them are paying attention to the quality and freshness of ingredients, using as many different components as possible, such as spices and herbs, and preparing dishes with care.

 Leave a Reply